UP TO PART I COMMENTS

 So the Base Battery turns on the transistor's "switch", and this lets the 9-volt Collector-Battery drive a large flow of charge vertically through the entire thing.

 What use then is the "collector's" silicon?
 Won't the voltage from the collector battery override control from the base?
-And why have THREE silicon segments at all?
+And why have three silicon segments at all?
 Won't the second Depletion Layer turn everything off?
 And why not just connect the top wire to the Base section directly?

 The answers are in the last of these questions.
 If we got rid of the collector, we'd accidentally connect the two batteries together, since silicon is a good conductor.
 We'd end up with a diode instead (see below.)
 The batteries would fight each other, and the diode would just act like a short circuit between the two batteries.